UNICEFECAR/USupport-entry-bundle/docs/technical-documentation/api-documentation.md

 # API documentation

-### REST API 1.0.0 - The Microservices API of the USupport Platform
+### REST API 1.0.0 - The Microservices API of the uSupport Platform

 The complete documentation can be found by accessing the following link: